Durham Castle

 The black staircase was quite a feature of its time, made in the 17th century from dark oak wood and nearly 60 feet high.

 It was originally a 'flying staircase' which meant that its support was horizontal.
-This was a misjudgement and soon the stairs leaned (so do not adjust your eyes).
+This was a misjudgment and soon the stairs leaned (so do not adjust your eyes).
 Vertical wooden posts were required to remedy this and it was also decorated with pineapple carvings to give an air of opulence and exoticness.

 There is a pleasant path around the back of the Castle along the River Wear that is colloquiloy known as 'Broken Walls' Because in the 1920s these walls were in danger of collapsing due to subsidence.
 The major works regarding underpinning these walls lasted into the 1930s.